 - roasted goose (US)

-- swan, three traditional styles (Vietnam)
+- swan, in three traditional styles (Vietnam)

 - wild pheasant (US)